eisenivan/astro-slider/readme.md

 		});
 	});

+### Options
+#### duration
+The duration option represents the default duration on an animation.
+The default value is 500ms (1/2 second).

+#### autoScroll
+The autoScroll option accepts a boolean value.
+If it is set to true the slider will rotate through the slides automatically.
+The default value is true.

+#### autoScrollTimer
+The duration between autoScroll slide changes.
+The default value is 8000ms (8 seconds).

+#### clickAdvance
+This option accepts a boolean value.
+If it is set to true clicking inside the slider element will trigger a slide advance.

 ## Usage
-Inside the target wrapper ( `<div class="astroslider"` by default) you will add your slides.
+Inside the target wrapper ( `<div class="astroslider"` by default ) you will add your slides.
 The plugin is looking for elements with the class `slide`.

     <div class="slide">
         (Code Here)